LIPiston/awesome-stars-LIPiston/README.md

 *   [Pairman/PTP](https://github.com/Pairman/PTP) - Official Pear Textures Pack Project.
 Copyright Pairman and 2017 RainbowPixel.

-*   [windiest/Front-end-tutorial](https://github.com/windiest/Front-end-tutorial) - :smiley\_cat:猫的前端回忆录 Cat's front memory, these share data are from my usual work and learning, hoping to help you, and hoping slowly improve, if you like you can star

 ## C

 *   [tsoding/nob.h](https://github.com/tsoding/nob.h) - Header only library for writing build recipes in C.